lindsey98/FYP/README.md

   |_ gradient.py: get gradient dictionary
   |_ Visualize_gradient_contradict.ipynb: gradient contradiction analysis
   |_ vis.py: visualization script

-|_scripts
-  |_ job.sh: bash script for normal training
-  |_ retrain.sh: bash script for re-training

 ```

 ## Several observations
-- Adam is better than SGD
+- Adam is better than SGD (not sure why)
-- BatchNorm does not work well for simple underfitting model
+- BatchNorm does not work well for simple underfitting model (BatchNorm is designed to solve covariance shift problem, thus more relevant to complex overfitting networks)